nens/dask-geomodeling/docs/installation.rst

 2. Start the `Anaconda Prompt` via the start menu
 3. ``conda config --add channels conda-forge``
 4. ``conda update conda``
-5. ``conda install python=3.6 gdal=2.4.1 scipy=1.3.1 dask-geomodeling ipyleaflet matplotlib pillow``
+5. ``conda install python=3.6 gdal=2.4.1 scipy=1.3.1 geopandas=0.6 dask-geomodeling ipyleaflet matplotlib pillow``

 .. note::

    The version pins of python, gdal and scipy are related to issues specific to Windows.
-On other platforms you may leave them out, although we do not recommend using Python 3.8 yet.
+On other platforms you may leave them out.
+The version pin of geopandas is due to a known version incompatibility of dask-geomodeling.
    If you need other python or GDAL versions on windows: while `dask-geomodeling` itself is compatible with all current versions, you may may have a hard time getting it to work via Anaconda and it will probably be easier using the pip route listed below.